Cluster 9 · Defensive GEO

 Direct feedback to AI providers

 OpenAI, Google, Anthropic and Microsoft all have feedback mechanisms for incorrect AI answers.
-While the impact of individual feedback is limited, structured, documented complaints about systematic errors are more effective.
+Nothing is published about effectiveness; what structured, documented reports do in any case is make the complaint assessable.